AP source: Washington tells Alex Smith he's being released - WTMJ

 Smith had Washington off to a 6-3 start that season before breaking his right fibula and tibia in a home game Nov.
 18 against Houston.
 He was hospitalized for almost a month and had a stabilizer on his leg after he was released.

-After an arduous rehab, Smith was back in playing shape by last summer and started training camp on the physically unable to perform list.
-The 2005 No. 1 pick was third on the depth chart behind Dwayne Haskins and Kyle Allen.
+The journey back was the subject of an ESPN documentary.
+Smith started the 2020 training camp on the physically unable to perform list and was third on the depth chart behind Dwayne Haskins and Kyle Allen.

 It took Rivera benching and demoting Haskins and Allen getting injured for Smith to get on the field.
 He made his first appearance since the injury Oct.
 11 against the Rams and struggled in poor weather conditions before going back to a backup role.